-How to Build an Influencer Program and Improve your SEO
+How to Use an Influencer Program to Improve your SEO

 Have you ever wondered if an influencer program helps your website’s SEO?
 At Grin, we get this question a lot, and we are happy to report that it does.

-Influencer marketing happens to be one of the most potent, organic methods for increasing your website’s search engine optimization.
+Influencer programs happen to be the most potent, organic methods for increasing your website’s search engine optimization.
 Here’s a quick explanation for how this works.

 What is Influencer Marketing?

 Influencer marketing leverages the voice of an influencer to promote a brand or sell a product.

 An influencer is an individual with a unique talent for nurturing online communities around a certain kind of lifestyle.
 Professional influencers engage their audience with product/service reviews, recommendations, and shout-outs.

 Brands (influencer marketers) that partner with influencers seek to tap into that influencer’s community for greater brand awareness, lead generation, and sales.